Beyond the Edge of Function: Unraveling the Patterns of Type Recovery in Binary Code: Introduction

 \item \textbf{Innovative Algorithm}.
-Based on our findings from empirical analysis, we propose a novel algorithm BytePA to construct the Variable Propagation Graph (VPG).
-This algorithm employs a inter-procedural analytical method capable of simultaneously processing variable definition patterns for both stack-based and register-based storage, while systematically tracking their propagation paths between functions.
+Based on our findings from empirical analysis, we propose a novel algorithm, BytePA, to construct the Variable Propagation Graph (VPG).
+This algorithm employs an inter-procedural analytical method capable of simultaneously processing variable definition patterns for both stack-based and register-based storage, while systematically tracking their propagation paths between functions.

 \item \textbf{Effective Framework}.
-We present ByteTR, an innovative binary code variables type recovery framework.
+We present ByteTR, an innovative binary code variable type recovery framework.
 It transforms VPG into Variable Semantic Graph (VSG) to model variable features, and utilizes GGNN to achieve variable-level semantic representation.
 This approach clearly represents the operational patterns and data flow characteristics of variable and significantly improves the precision of variable type prediction.

 \item \textbf{Comprehensive Experiment}.
-We conducted comprehensive experiments across different architectures and optimization levels to evaluate the performance of ByteTR.
+We conduct comprehensive experiments across different architectures and optimization levels to evaluate the performance of ByteTR.
 The results show that ByteTR outperforms the baselines and achieves state-of-the-art in terms of efficiency and effectiveness.
-In the real-world case, pseudo code optimized with ByteTR improves readability over IDA and Ghidra.
+In the real-world case, pseudo code optimized with ByteTR improves readability over IDA Pro, Ghidra, DIRTY, and StateFormer.

 \end{itemize}